vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 228

 No records bearing a date of the imperialdynasties following the Mauryas, viz., the Sungas, and Kanvas (186 B.C.-45 A:D.) are known.
 But the next imperial dynasty, the Satavahanas have left plenty of dated records.
 In these, the same system of date-recording by regnal years, the seasons, the pakṣas, and tithis are found.
 There are 8 pakṣas in a season of four months, and they were serially numbered from 1 to 8.
-The odd ones were Krṣņa pakṣas, the even ones Sukla paksas.
+The odd ones were Krṣņa pakṣas, the even ones śukla paksas.

 Some examples are given below :